-The Rapid Refresh system (RAP) is an hourly-updated assimilation/modeling system running at 13 km resolution, developed at NOAA's Earth Systems Research Laboratory (ESRL).
+The Rapid Refresh system (RAP) is an hourly-updated assimilation/modeling system running at 13 km resolution, developed at NOAA's Global Systems Laboratory (GSL).
 The RAP covers North America and is comprised of a numerical forecast with the Advanced Research WRF (WRF-ARW) model and an data assimilation system using the NCEP Gridpoint Statistical Interpolation (GSI) analysis.
 The RAP is complemented by the higher-resolution 3km High-Resolution Rapid Refresh (HRRR) model, which is also updated hourly and covers a smaller geographic domain.
-More information and hourly graphics from the RAP can be viewed at ESRL's RAP home page; HRRR information and graphics can be obtained at ESRL's HRRR home page.
+More information and hourly graphics from the RAP can be viewed at GSL's RAP home page; HRRR information and graphics can be obtained at GSL's HRRR home page.

 RAP History at NCEP:

 The December 2, 2020 implementation was the last RAP upgrade at NCEP.
 Development is underway on the future Rapid Refresh Forecast System (RRFS), a convection-allowing ensemble forecast system with this projected configuration: